HaydenGoodfellow/ECE243/README.md

-Projects from a second-year engineering course, ECE243 (Written in C and Assembly (ARMv7-A))
+Projects from a second-year engineering course, ECE243 (Written in C, Assembly (ARMv7-A), and Verilog)